Strong constraints on jet quenching in centrality-dependent $p$+Pb collisions at 5.02 TeV from ATLAS

 Events are selected for analysis using a combination of minimum-bias and calorimeter jet triggers~\cite{TRIG-2016-01}, which are used for the measurements with $\ptjet > 30$~\GeV\ and $>60$~\GeV, respectively.
 Both the \pp and \pPb events are required to have a primary reconstructed vertex with $z$ coordinate $|z|<150$~mm~\cite{ATL-PHYS-PUB-2015-026}.
 The \pp and \pPb data were recorded at low collision rates, and an additional requirement that events have only one reconstructed interaction vertex further reduces pileup.
 In the \pp\ (\pPb) data, this requirement accepts approximately 40\% (99\%) of triggered events.

 The centrality of \pPb events is characterized using the total energy in the Pb-going side of the ZDC, $E_\mathrm{ZN}$.
 The ZDC energy is calibrated by matching the single- and double-neutron peaks to their known beam energies ($1.58$~\TeV\ and $3.15$~\TeV)~\cite{HION-2016-02}.
 The resulting energy distribution is shown in Figure~\ref{fig:zdc}, with more central (lower centrality) events at high $E_\mathrm{ZN}$.
-As described above, this results in an unbiased selection of events to search for jet quenching.
 Using a ZDC with similar acceptance, the ALICE Collaboration has used multiple bootstrapping methods to estimate that the \Ncoll values in these events range from approximately 13.6 ($\pm11\%$) in 0--20\% centrality \pPb events to 1.2 ($\pm24\%$) in 80--100\% events~\cite{ALICE:2014xsp}, which are likely to be similar in ATLAS.
 These values and uncertainties are not explicitly used in the measurement in this Letter but may be useful for modeling comparisons.

 Jets are reconstructed from calorimeter energy deposits as described in Ref.~\cite{HION-2017-06}, using the \antikt\ algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with radius parameter $R=0.4$.
 The jet kinematics are corrected event-by-event for the contribution from underlying event (UE) particles, and are calibrated using simulations~\cite{ATL-SOFT-PUB-2021-001,PERF-2016-04,ATLAS-CONF-2015-016} of the calorimeter response and in situ measurements of the absolute energy scale in data.
 The accepted jets lie within $|\eta| < 2.8$.